mrcmn/mrcmn.github.io/labs_md/lab-add-to-your-role.md

 # Overview

 In this lab, you'll create a simple profile that will populate the webserver webpage with custom content, replacing the default webpage.
-You'll then add this profile to your role and run puppet to apply the new configuration.
+You'll then add this profile to your role and run Puppet to apply the new configuration.

 You'll perform the following steps: